JeffreybVilla/100DaysOfPython/Day 6 Functions & Karel/1) Python Functions.md

 ## Multiple return statements inside a Function?
     - Yes, a function have multiple return statements.
     - However, when one of the return statements is reached, the function execution terminates and value is returned to caller.

     """
     def odd_even_checker(i):
         if i % 2 == 0:
             return "even"
         else:
             return "odd"

     print(odd_even_checker(20))
     print(odd_even_checker(15))
     """

     OUTPUT:
     even
     odd

+## Python Function Return Multiple Values 1 by 1?
+    - Yes, Python function can return multiple values one by one.
+    - To implement, use the **yield** keyword.
+    - Helpful when you want a function to return a large number of values and process them.
+    - We can split the returned values into multiple chunks using **yield** statement.
+    - This type of function is also called a generator function.

+    """
+    def return_odd_ints(i):
+        x = 1
+        while x <= i:
+            yield x
+            x += 2

+    output = return_odd_ints(10)

+    for out in output:
+        print(out)
+    """

+    OUTPUT:
+    1
+    3
+    5
+    7
+    9

+## Python Function Variable Arguments